-Study 1: For the pharmacokinetic evaluation, the pharmacokinetic parameters calculated should be compared to either an adult rheumatoid arthritis control group or historical pharmacokinetic data in patients with adult rheumatoid arthritis.

-Study 2: Celecoxib should be compared to the standard active control.
+- For the pharmacokinetic evaluation, the pharmacokinetic parameters calculated should be compared to either an adult rheumatoid arthritis control group or historical pharmacokinetic data in patients with adult rheumatoid arthritis.
+The adult rheumatoid arthritis control group should be identified prior to initiating the study or justified based on review of all relevant pharmacokinetic studies in adult rheumatoid arthritis. - For the safety and efficacy evaluation, celecoxib should be compared to the standard active control.

-Drug Information:
+Drug information:

-- Route of administration: oral. - Formulation: appropriate formulation for a pediatric population.
+- Route of administration: oral - Formulation: appropriate formulation for a pediatric population.